brooklynrail/brooklynrail-platform/content/events/2020/07/brad-kahlhamer-with-susan-harris.md

 ---
 title: Brad Kahlhamer with Susan Harris
-summary: Multimedia artist, Brad Kahlhamer will discuss their body of work with scholar and curator, Susan Harris.
+summary: Multimedia artist, Brad Kahlhamer will discuss his body of work with scholar and curator, Susan Harris.
 We'll conclude with a poetry reading from Gabriel Dozal.
 people: